mqcomplab/bblean/docs/src/user-guide/parameters.rst

 BitBIRCH has a few parameters parameters that can be adjusted to modify the quality of the resulting clustering.

+Before reading this section we recommend taking a look at the `quickstart notebook`_, so you are familiar with the basics.

+.. _`quickstart notebook`: notebooks/bitbirch_quickstart.ipynb

 Merge criterion and tolerance
 -----------------------------